jan-cieslik/cancer_informatics/docs/Using_R/install.md

 ---
 # Installing R and R Studio

-Downloading R is an entirely free process.
+Downloading R is an entirely cost-free process.
 It requires little time and is ready-to-use directly after the installation process.
-In addition to downloading R, R Studio is a great complement, as it gives you an integrated user interface that works alongside the conventional R interpreter and allows for smooth and hasslefree coding!
+In addition to downloading R, R Studio is a great complement, as it gives you an integrated user interface that works alongside the conventional R interpreter and allows for smooth and hassle free coding!

 ## Installing R